 2) sterilization of the wound surface

-3) decrease in the degree of bacterial contamination of the wound surface
+3) reducing the degree of bacterial contamination of the wound surface

 5) increasing the depth of penetration of the drug into the wound tissue

 Lecture 16.
-ACUTE PURULENT DISEASES OF SOFT TISSUES
+ACUTE PURULENT DISEASES OF SOFT TISSUE

-Relevance: Purulent diseases of soft tissues occupy a leading place among surgical infections both in terms of incidence and possible complications.
+Relevance: Purulent diseases of soft tissues occupy a leading place among surgical infections both in terms of frequency of development and possible complications.

-Clinic: the disease begins with the formation of an inflammatory infiltrate in the hair follicle.
-With the progression of the process, necrosis of the fiber occurs, with the accumulation of pus and the formation of a purulent-necrotic rod in the region of the hair head.
+Clinic: the disease begins with the formation of an inflammatory infiltrate in the area of the hair follicle.
+As the process progresses, necrosis of the fiber occurs, with the accumulation of pus and the formation of a purulent-necrotic rod in the area of the hair head.

 Outcomes and possible complications:

-1. In the stage of infiltration, resorption is possible.
+1. In the infiltrate stage, resorption is possible.

 2. Abscess formation, breakthrough of pus, healing.

-Treatment: in the stage of infiltration, the treatment is conservative, includes lubrication with alcohol, iodine tincture, prescribe heat (UHF, UVI), half-alcohol compresses and dressings with ichthyol ointment.
+Treatment: in the infiltration stage, treatment is conservative, including lubrication with alcohol, iodine tincture, heat (UHF, UV), semi-alcohol compresses and dressings with ichthyol ointment.

-In the stage of abscessing - surgical treatment: opening of an abscess with removal of a purulent-necrotic rod, drainage for 1-3 days.
+In the stage of abscess formation - surgical treatment: opening of the abscess with removal of the purulent-necrotic core, drainage for 1–3 days.

-Furunculosis - inflammation of several hair follicles simultaneously or sequentially.
-It is often found in diabetes mellitus, vitamin deficiency, a decrease in the body's immune forces, and chronic sepsis.
+Furunculosis – inflammation of several hair follicles simultaneously or sequentially.
+Often found in diabetes mellitus, vitamin deficiency, decreased immune forces of the body, chronic sepsis.

-For effective treatment of furunculosis, it is necessary to examine the patient in order to identify the cause of the disease.
+For effective treatment of furunculosis, it is necessary to examine the patient to identify the cause of the disease.

-The disease proceeds with severe general intoxication of the body, especially in debilitated patients.
+The disease occurs with severe general intoxication of the body, especially in weakened patients.

-Treatment: usually surgical, an abscess is opened with a cruciform incision with the removal of necrotic tissues - necrectomy.
-Subsequently, dressings are carried out with hypertonic solutions, water-soluble ointments.
-Physiotherapy lasers are used.
-When large defects are formed skin skin graft is performed.
+Treatment: Usually surgical, the abscess is opened with a cross-shaped incision and necrotic tissue is removed - necrectomy.
+Subsequently, dressings are carried out with hypertonic solutions and water-soluble ointments.
+Physiotherapeutic lasers are used.
+When large defects form skin Skin grafting is performed.

-Clinic - the disease begins with the formation of a painful seal in the armpit, then skin hyperemia appears and an abscess forms.
+Clinic – the disease begins with the formation of a painful compaction in the axillary region, then skin hyperemia appears and an abscess forms.

-Treatment - before abscessing, conservative treatment is possible: heat, UHF, chipping with a solution of antibiotics.
+Treatment - Before abscess formation, conservative treatment is possible: heat, UHF, injection with an antibiotic solution.

-1. opening and drainage, but the capsule of the sweat gland may remain, which often causes relapses of hydradenitis.
+1. opening and drainage, but this may leave a sweat gland capsule, which often causes relapses of hidradenitis.

-2. excision of an inflamed sweat gland with a capsule and surrounding tissue, which eliminates the likelihood of a recurrence of the disease.
+2. excision of the inflamed sweat gland with the capsule and surrounding tissue, which eliminates the possibility of relapse of the disease.

-Erysipelas - acute inflammation of the skin itself, and in rare cases- mucous membranes.
+Erysipelas - acute inflammation of the skin itself, and in in rare cases– mucous membranes.

 Etiology: Streptococcus.
 Refers to infectious diseases, infection occurs through the entrance gate (wounds, cracks, microtraumas, calluses, diaper rash).